smoeding/puppet-sendmail/README.md

 ##### `runners`

-The number of queue runners to lauch for this queue group.
+The number of queue runners to launch for this queue group.

 ##### `path`